Written by Hazel Secco, CFP®, CDFA®

 - Keep your investment choices simple and diversified.
 Low-cost index funds or an age-appropriate target-date fund can work well, especially if a meaningful portion of your compensation is already tied to Disney stock.

-Once you’ve maxed out your 401(k), the Deferred Compensation Plan can help you build additional tax-deferred savings.
+Once you’ve maxed out your Disney 401(k), the Deferred Compensation Plan can help you build additional tax-deferred savings.
 However, make sure you can comfortably cover living expenses and stay on track with emergency savings and other near-term goals before deferring income.

 It’s a good idea to consult with a financial planner before enrolling in the Deferred Compensation Plan since once you make your selections, flexibility is much more limited than in a traditional retirement account.